Silence. Erin walked in it. It was the numbing static in her head. It was the sound of tears falling in her heart. It was everything.

 Krshia nodded.
 She finished arranging a display of onions.

 “It is a dark time.
 Others mourn, but many are simply upset.
 The death of Klbkch, it is a bad sign for the city.
-He was strong.
-Without him there will be trouble.
-But it is wrong to blame it all on the Human.
+He was our link to the Antinium.
+Without him, there will be trouble, perhaps terrible events.
+But it is wrong to blame it all on a single Human.
 So think I and other Gnolls.”

 Krshia shrugged.
 She crushed a rotten onion and tossed it in a bin of refuse behind her with more force than necessary.